mono/Embeddinator-4000/docs/BestPracticesObjC.md

 Person *p = [[Person alloc] initWithFirstName:@"Sebastien" lastName:@"Pouliot"];
 ```

 Since the number of transitions is smaller the performance will be better.
-It also requires less code to be generated so this will produce a smaller native library as well.
+It also requires less code to be generated, so this will produce a smaller native library as well.

 # Naming

 Naming things is one of two hardest problems in computer science, the others being cache invalidation and off-by-1 errors.
-Hopefully Embeddinator-4000 can shield you from all, but naming.
+Hopefully Embeddinator-4000 can shield you from all but naming.

 ## Types

 ObjC does not support namespaces.
-In general its types are prefixed with a 2 (for Apple) or 3 (for 3rd parties) characters prefix, like `UIView` for UIKit's View, which denotes the framework.
+In general, its types are prefixed with a 2 (for Apple) or 3 (for 3rd parties) character prefix, like `UIView` for UIKit's View, which denotes the framework.

 For .NET types skipping the namespace is not possible as it can introduce duplicated, or confusing, names.
 This makes existing .NET types very long, e.g.